alexhstrickland/Coding_Quiz/README.md

 ## Description

-For this project, I have created my own personal page that includes an about me page, a portfolio page, and a contact page.
-I used Bootstrap, Google Fonts, and Font Awesome Icons to help me style my portfolio pages.
-I used Bootstrap to develop a site that includes:

-* a nav bar
-* a responsive layout
-* responsive images

-Using Bootstrap's grid system, I was able to create a responsive layout using containers, rows, and columns.
-After the index, contact, and portfolio pages were complete, I used a validation service to check my HTML.
-Semantic HTML was used to meet accessibilty standards.
+For this project, I have created a 10 question Javascript quiz that is timed.
+Each time an incorrect answer is chosen, the user is pentalized by losing seconds off the clock.
+The amount of seconds left at the end of the quiz is the final score for the user.
+The user is then prompted to enter their initials to save their final score.

+The user is able to access a high scores page to view others scores.
+A clear button is also included in the page to clear all recent scores.

 The project has been eployed at a live URL.
-To access the live URL, please click here [alexhstrickland.github.io](https://alexhstrickland.github.io/).
+To access the live URL, please click here [Coding_Quiz](https://alexhstrickland.github.io/Coding_Quiz/).

 ## Usage